AhmedNasser5/Project-Titanic/README.md

 # Titanic Survival Prediction Using Machine Learning
 # Importing Libraries
 In this project, I import essential libraries that play pivotal roles in enhancing data manipulation and visualization capabilities:
-  pandas: A versatile library for data manipulation and analysis, enabling me to handle tabular data structures effectively.
+  "pandas": A versatile library for data manipulation and analysis, enabling me to handle tabular data structures effectively.
-  numpy: A fundamental library for numerical operations and computations, empowering me with efficient mathematical operations on arrays.
+  "numpy": A fundamental library for numerical operations and computations, empowering me with efficient mathematical operations on arrays.
-  seaborn: A powerful data visualization library based on matplotlib, simplifying the creation of informative statistical graphics. matplotlib.pyplot: A widely used library for creating plots and charts, crucial for visualizing my data and analysis results effectively.
+  "*seaborn*": A powerful data visualization library based on matplotlib, simplifying the creation of informative statistical graphics. matplotlib.pyplot: A widely used library for creating plots and charts, crucial for visualizing my data and analysis results effectively.

 # Loading Data